Printable PSA Papers

 have multiple uses, including:

-- Photos: Depending on the paper type, you can print pictures on PSA paper.
+- Photos: You can print pictures on PSA paper, depending on the paper type.
 Photo paper tends to be thicker than the paper used for writing.
 It may also have a glossy coating.

 - Stickers: Think of stickers as larger labels.
 They're usually meant to be permanent.
 The thickness and quality of the paper determine how well a sticker adheres to a surface.